thorrak/thorrak_hardware/ESP32 BrewPi Boards/Single PCB - PSK-10D-5.md

 soldered on, and then be connected to a separate RJ-45 sensor board via an ethernet cable.

 **NOTE** - The choice of this board (vs. the [IRM-10-5](Single%20PCB%20-%20IRM-10-5.md) design) comes down to which power supply you can source.
-The power supply is included with purchases from [Tindie](https://www.tindie.com/products/thorrak/brewpi-esp32-all-in-one-pcb-kit/), and thus you can be agnostic as to the design if you purchase from there.
+This power supply is now discontinued by the manufacturer, and as such I dont anticipate many users will usw it, but as the design is complete I am including it in this repo.
+I rexommend looking at the [IRM-10-5](Single%20PCB%20-%20IRM-10-5.md) design which is the one I will be including with orders from [Tindie](https://www.tindie.com/products/36856/) going forward as a result.

 ## Order Links